titos999/TV-Shows-Application/README.md

 # TV-Shows-Application
 A Simple Android MVVM application.
 You can watch the application development series here : https://www.youtube.com/playlist?list=PLam6bY5NszYOUDKwe-6tVhb3zVevwbHiK.
 Some additional functionality has been added.
+This project can be used as a reference for developing an Android application in Java using MVVM Architecture.

 # Features
 1. Databinding